AoS and SoA: Array of structures of arrays

 A different width may be needed depending on the actual SIMD register width.
 The interior arrays may be replaced with SIMD types such as float32x8 for languages with such support.

 Alternatives

-It is possible to split some subset of a structure (rather than each individual field) into a parallel array and this can actually improve locality of reference if different pieces of fields are used at different times in the program (see data oriented design).

-Some SIMD architectures provide strided load/store instructions to load homogeneous data from the SoA format.
-Yet another option used in some Cell libraries is to de-interleave data from the AoS format when loading sources into registers, and interleave when writing out results (facilitated by the superscalar issue of permutes).
-Some vector maths libraries align floating point 4D vectors with the SIMD register to leverage the associated data path and instructions, while still providing programmer convenience, although this does not scale to SIMD units wider than four lanes.

 4D vectors

 AoS vs. SoA presents a choice when considering 3D or 4D vector data on machines with four-lane SIMD hardware.
 SIMD ISAs are usually designed for homogeneous data, however some provide a dot product instruction and additional permutes, making the AoS case easier to handle.

 Although most GPU hardware has moved away from 4D instructions to scalar SIMT pipelines, modern compute kernels using SoA instead of AoS can still give better performance due to memory coalescing.

 Software support

 Most languages support the AoS format more naturally by combining records and various array abstract data types.

 SoA is mostly found in languages, libraries, or metaprogramming tools used to support a data-oriented design.
 Examples include: